Recover Retention in Construction

 Since the retention is intended to cover the costs of fixing defects on a job, it’s possible that an employer will claim a defect or exaggerate a problem to withhold retention.

 If the company claims a defect, they must inform the contractor in the right way and at the right time.
-This is outlined in Section 111 of the Housing Grants Construction and Regeneration Act 1996 (the Construction Act ).
+This duty is likely to be in the contract.
+If not, it is outlined in Section 111 of the Housing Grants Construction and Regeneration Act 1996 (the Construction Act ).
+Further, the party that seeks to have a defect remedied must mitigate their loss.
+The primary way that can be done is to invite the builder back to fix their own defect.
 If the employer does not serve a notice to withhold/pay less, the retention must be given in full regardless of defects.

 Insolvency is when a company cannot pay its debts as they fall due.
 This can happen if the employer overspends and becomes financially unstable.
 If they’re unable to pay or return the retention, then it will be lost unless they hold it on trust under the contract.